 The book starts with the chapter What Is Thinking?
-The comic artists explores how she herself started thinking about thinking as a child.
+The comic artist explores how she herself started thinking about thinking as a child.
 How does Thinking work?
 What is Consciousness?
 Is that what sets humans apart from animals, or is there more to the issue?

 The first two chapters are about these questions, and Margreet introduces herself and her husband Yiri (who did the coloring on the book) as two comic characters who lead the reader through the book.

 From the third chapter on, a number of important philosophers are treated chronologically, each with a biography and a summary of their doctrines.
-Starting with the Ancient Greek Socrates, Plato and Aristotle, we come to Augustine and Thomas Aquinas in the Middle Ages, and end up in the seventeenth century with Erasmus, Descartes and Spinoza.
+Starting with the Ancient Greeks Socrates, Plato and Aristotle, we come to Augustine and Thomas Aquinas in the Middle Ages, and end up in the seventeenth century with Erasmus, Descartes and Spinoza.

 Plato's Allegory of the Cave

 In between chapters Margreet and Yiri explore issues such as What is a Socratic Discourse?, What does it mean to Know Yourself?, What is Reality? and What is Free Will?